-The County shall provide each eligible full-time employee a contribution of \$6,240 per fiscal year, prorated over 24 pay periods, toward the purchase of benefits included within the optional Benefit Plan (OBP).
+The County shall provide each eligible full-time employee a contribution of six thousand, two hundred forty dollars (\$6,240) per fiscal year, prorated over twenty-four (24) benefit pay periods, toward the purchase of benefits included within the optional Benefit Plan (OBP).
 Each prorated contribution shall not be deemed earned until the pay period in which it is paid.
-These benefits are specifically defined in the OBP.
+Effective the first full pay period of the 2019 health plan year, the OBP will only be available as a cash payment, which is taxable income, that employees may use at their discretion to offset the cost of optional benefits.
+Optional benefits are specifically defined in the OBP.
 Provisions generally include the following:

-- A. El Dorado County Health Care Account Eligible employees may elect to receive medical and dental benefits under the County OBP. - B. Supplemental Life Insurance An employee eligible under this section may use the Optional Benefits Plan to purchase additional life insurance subject to the provision of the OBP and respective life insurance plans. - C. Dependent Care An employee eligible under this section may use the OBP for reimbursing dependent care expenses subject to the provisions of the OBP.
+- A. El Dorado County Health Care Account Eligible employees may elect to receive medical and dental benefits under the County OBP. - B. Supplemental Life Insurance Eligible employees may elect to purchase additional life insurance subject to the provision of the OBP and respective life insurance plans. - C. Dependent Care Eligible employees may elect to set up an account for reimbursing dependent care expenses subject to the provisions of the OBP. - D. Un-reimbursed Health Care Eligible employees may elect to establish an account for reimbursing uninsured health care expenses subject to the provisions of the Plan. - E. Cash An employee eligible under this section, who has elected to receive the employee's optional benefit or portion thereof in cash, may receive cash, which is taxable income, subject to the provision of the Plan.
+Employees who have elected to receive all or a portion of their optional benefit in cash shall receive such cash in equal prorated amounts over twenty-four (24) benefit pay periods; provided, however, that the employee must have been in paid status during a pay period to receive that pay period's prorated optional benefit amount. - F. Part-time Employee A part-time employee, who on December 31, 1989, was provided with the full OBP as a full-time employee, shall continue to be eligible for the full OBP. - An employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel Form is between 64-79 hour per pay period, will be entitled to the same OBP for a full-time employee.

-- D. Un-reimbursed Health Care An employee eligible under this section may use the OBP to establish an account for reimbursing uninsured health care expenses subject to the provisions of the Plan. - E. Cash An employee eligible under this section, who has elected to receive the employee's optional benefit or portion thereof in cash, may receive cash, which is taxable income, subject to the provision of the Plan.
-Employees who have elected to receive all or a portion of their optional benefit in cash shall receive such cash in equal prorated amounts over twenty-four (24) pay periods; provided, however, that the employee must have been in paid status during a pay period to receive that pay period's prorated optional benefit amount. - F. Part-time Employee A part-time employee, who on December 31, 1989 is being provided with the full OBP as a full-time employee, shall continue to be eligible for the full OBP. - 1.
-An employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel Form is between 64-79 hour per pay period, will be entitled to the same OBP for a full-time employee. - 2.
-A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel form is between 40-63 hours per pay period, will be entitled to receive seventy-five percent (75%) of the OBP for a full-time employee. - 3.
+- 2. A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel form is between 40-63 hours per pay period, will be entitled to receive seventy-five percent (75%) of the OBP for a full-time employee. - 3.
 A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule as documented on the Payroll Personnel form is between 34-39 hours per pay period, will be entitled to receive fifty percent (50%) of the OBP for a full-time employee. - 4.
 A part-time employee who is hired on or after January 1, 1990, and whose regular work schedule is less than 34 hours per pay period shall not be eligible for participation in the OBP. - 5.
 A part-time employee may work additional or fewer hours than the employee's "ongoing" work schedule without change to the level of entitlement based upon the number of hours initially set forth on the Payroll Personnel Form prorated contribution.